saucelabs/sauce-docs/docs/integrations/tosca.md

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 * Your Sauce Labs [Username](https://app.saucelabs.com/user-settings).
 * You’ll also need to download and install Tosca.
-For details about getting Tosca set up, see .

 ## Scanning an App